DelineaXPM/terraform-provider-tss/README.md

 To run the example, create a `terraform.tfvars` and use below variables to get and create/update secret:

+If you want to access the secret server via the platform, provide the platform URL as an input to tss_server_url, and the platform user credentials to tss_username and tss_password.

 Get Secret By ID:

 ```hcl